oracle-livelabs/sprints/cloud-database-service/sprint-basedb-discover-db-connection-string/sprint-basedb-discover-db-connection-string.md

-# How do I Get the Database Connection String of a PDB in Oracle Base Database Service.
+# How do I Get the Database Connection String of a PDB in Oracle Base Database Service?
 Duration: 1 minute

 You can find the DB Connection String in Oracle Base Database Service using the OCI Console